ChienWeiChek/bank-app/README.md

 It includes:
 - A **mobile app** built with **Expo (React Native)**
 - A **backend** built with **Deno** and **PostgreSQL** powered by docker

+⚠️ ⚠️ ⚠️  **This app required backend for running, please check the /backend/readme.md to setup backend**⚠️ ⚠️ ⚠️

 ## Get started